 '''

-TC : Set \rightarrow Set
+TC : Set \to Set

 TC A = Either String A

-typeError : \forall {A} \rightarrow String \rightarrow TC A
+typeError : \forall {A} \to String \to TC A

 typeError = left

 '''

 For the monad operations, we are using instance arguments to infer which monad is being used.

 We are going to need to compare types for equality.
 This is our first opportunity to take advantage of pattern matching binds: